nodejs/node/doc/api/stream.markdown

 <!--type=misc-->

-In simple cases there is now the added benefit of being able to construct a stream without the need of inheritance.
+In simple cases there is now the added benefit of being able to construct a stream without inheritance.

-This can be done simply by passing the necessary streams specific methods as parameters to the constructors options:
+This can be done by passing the appropriate methods as constructor options:

 Examples: